-Accor sells Paris Society to Laurent de Gourcuff and Pernod Ricard
+Accor sells Paris Society’s festive pole to Laurent de Gourcuff and Pernod Ricard

-The ambition is clear: to become the leader of the night in France.
-Maxim’s, Bonnie, Baronne, Gigi, Laurent, Giraffe, Apicius, Mister Blue, Beau Coco, Louie, Parruche, Le Piaf… So many ultra trendy and lively restaurants.
-Known for their tasty menu, their highly instagramable decoration and their festive atmosphere, these 23 establishments under the aegis of the Paris Society have become unmissable on the tricolor night scene, attracting the whole of Paris and foreigners in search of chic and trendy addresses.
+The ambition is clear: to become the leader of nightlife in France.
+Maxim’s, Bonnie, Baronne, Gigi, Laurent, Girafe, Apicius, Monsieur Bleu, Beau Coco, Louie, Perruche, Le Piaf… These are just some of the ultra-trendy and lively high-end restaurants, clubs, hotels, and event venues.
+Known for their delicious menus, stylish décor that is highly Instagrammable, and festive atmosphere, these 60 establishments, that make up the Paris Society galaxy, have become must-visit destinations, both in the hospitality industry and for French nightlife, attracting Parisians and foreigners alike in search of chic and trendy places to go.

 Accor is repositioning